matuzo/HTMHell/hell/adventcalendar/2025/34/index.md

 ---
-title: "Why you should (mostly) choose the b/i tags over strong/em for better accesibility"
+title: "Why you should (mostly) choose the b/i tags over strong/em for better accessibility"
 author: "Jelmer de Maat"
-author_bio: "I am a developer from the Netherlands focussing on accessbility and performance."
+author_bio: "I am a developer from the Netherlands focussing on accessibility and performance."
 date: 2025-01-01
 author_links:
   - label: "Mastodon"